-- 191. Risk transfer arrangements are contractual arrangements entered into by a medical scheme with a third party which undertakes to indemnify a medical scheme against all or part of the loss that the medical scheme may incur as a result of carrying on the business of a medical scheme. - 192.
-Risk transfer arrangements do not reduce a medical scheme's primary obligations to its members, but the arrangements only decrease the expense a medical scheme may incur as a result of carrying on the business of a medical scheme. - 193.
-These arrangements generally meet the definition of a reinsurance contract under IFRS 17. - 194.
-Income and expenses that relate to risk transfer arrangements are disclosed separately in the statement of profit or loss and other comprehensive income. - 195.
-The claims incurred under member insurance contracts and the equivalent claims recoveries are presented in the statement of profit or loss and other comprehensive income on a gross basis.
-Amounts recoverable under risk transfer arrangements are recognised in the same year as the related claims. - 196.
+- 205. Risk transfer arrangements are contractual arrangements entered into by a medical scheme with a third party which undertakes to indemnify a medical scheme against all or part of the loss that the medical scheme may incur as a result of carrying on the business of a medical scheme. - 206.
+Risk transfer arrangements do not reduce a medical scheme's primary obligations to its members, but the arrangements only decrease the expense a medical scheme may incur as a result of carrying on the business of a medical scheme.

+- 207. These arrangements generally meet the definition of a reinsurance contract under IFRS 17. - 208.
+Income and expenses that relate to risk transfer arrangements are disclosed separately in the statement of profit or loss and other comprehensive income. - 209.
+The claims incurred under member insurance contracts and the equivalent claims recoveries are presented in the statement of profit or loss and other comprehensive income on a gross basis, i.e. the claims incurred are presented as part of insurance services expenses and the claims recovered are presented as part of the net income or expense from reinsurance contracts held.
+Amounts recoverable under risk transfer arrangements are recognised in the same year as the related claims. - 210.
 Under most risk transfer arrangements, a fixed monthly fee per member is paid to a third party, who subsequently facilitates the delivery of healthcare services to the covered members.
-Generally, utilisation risk is transferred to the third party reducing the expense to a medical scheme and providing certainty as to the cost to the medical scheme. - 197.
-IFRS 17 requires the medical scheme to assess each contract separately for determining whether there is a transfer of significant insurance risk.
-If insurance risk is transferred, the risk transfer arrangement is in the scope of IFRS 17.
-Reinsurance contracts often provide coverage for many underlying contracts, and so the Reinsurer may not be exposed to the possibility of a significant loss even if each individual underlying contract exposes the medical scheme to significant insurance risk.
-However, applying IFRS 17, even if a reinsurance contract does not expose the reinsurer to the possibility of a significant loss, it is still deemed to transfer significant insurance risk if it transfers substantially all the insurance risk relating to the reinsured portion of the underlying insurance contracts to the reinsurer. - 198.
+Generally, utilisation risk is transferred to the third party, reducing the expense to a medical scheme and providing certainty as to the cost to the medical scheme. - 211.
+IFRS 17 requires the medical scheme to assess each contract separately to determine whether there is a transfer of significant insurance risk to the to the managed care organisation.organisation If a contract is entered into to compensate the medical scheme for claims arising from one or more of the underlying insurance contract issued by the medical scheme, it would be a risk transfer arrangement in the scope of IFRS 17.
+Reinsurance contracts often provide coverage for many underlying contracts, so the Reinsurer may not be exposed to the possibility of a significant loss even if each individual underlying contract exposes the medical scheme to significant insurance risk.
+However, applying IFRS 17, even if a reinsurance contract does not expose the reinsurer to the possibility of a significant loss, it is still deemed to transfer significant insurance risk if it transfers substantially all the insurance risk relating to the reinsured portion of the underlying insurance contracts to the reinsurer. - 212.
 Medical schemes are therefore required to estimate the cost to the medical scheme of claims covered by risk transfer arrangements.
 This estimate is based on assumptions as to what it would cost the scheme to cover these claims should these services not be under a risk transfer arrangement.
-Utilisation information from the third-party provider may be used; however, the cost assumptions are based on those that are specific to the medical scheme, and not those of the third-party provider.
-Once the claims under the risk transfer arrangement have been estimated, a recovery under the risk transfer arrangement is then recognised, to the value of the estimated claim.
+Utilisation information from the third-party provider may be used; however, the cost assumptions are based on those that are specific to the medical scheme and not those of the third-party provider.
+Once the claims under the risk transfer arrangement have been estimated, a recovery under the risk transfer arrangement is then recognised to the value of the estimated claim.